-After the first week my girlfriend, Georgie, showed up and we spent the following week… doing nothing!
-We read, cooked food, and swam in the pool, but most importantly, we didn’t plan anything out, and we certainly were not glued to our phones.
+I spent the following week… doing nothing!
+I read, cooked food, and swam in the pool, but most importantly, I didn’t plan anything out, and I certainly was not glued to my phone.

 All the while, I am practicing the teachings the book above taught me, and I am starting to see some remarkable results…

 A week of nothingness

 I moved onto a secluded beachside Airbnb to get away from society as much as I could.
 For this week, I set my mind out to do, quite literally, nothing for a period of 3 days (and again: no computer or phone for the majority of the seven days – super important!).

 I ask you, when is the last time you sat with your thoughts and did not read, use your phone, write, talk, or do ANYTHING besides sit and stare?
 Have you done this recently for:

 - 30 minutes?

 - 6 hours?